edgardubourg/epistemic-knowledge/README.md

 question :  question number
 average_performance : mean performance(performance = mean of correct answers given by a participant on the trivia theme at hand) of the participants that got the given question right (super heroes subset)

-#STUDY 2 #
+# STUDY 2 & 3 #
-(this study only deals with the super heroes trivia set)
+(study 2 is about the superheroes set, study 3 is about the solar system set)

 study2_all_vi_long :
 id : id of the real participant